 An examination of the teaching and learning benefits of the MYP in the UK found that the programme positively impacts school culture and classroom environments, promotes feedback and reflection, and is engaging and motivating for both students and teachers.

-A study by the Australian Council for Educational Research found that MYP students use critical thinking and analytical skills more frequently than non-MYP students, and displayed strong writing and English language skills.
+A study by the Australian Council for Educational Research found that MYP students use critical thinking and analytical skills more frequently than non-MYP students, and demonstrated strong writing and English language skills.

 Teaching and learning in the MYP

 The MYP aims to help students develop their personal understanding and their emerging sense of self and responsibility in their community.
-Teaching and learning in the MYP is underpinned by the following concepts:
+Teaching and learning in the MYP is underpinned by the following: